-It's also a good idea to remove identifying information from stories as you collect them.
-When someone refers to a person by name, you can replace the name with an anonymous reference like "the manager" or "the neighbor."
+In some situations you will want to remove identifying information from stories as you collect them.
+For example, if someone refers to another person by name, you might replace the name with an anonymous reference like "a manager" or "a neighbor."
 Tell people that you will be doing this, so they won't feel censored.
+In some situations you will want to replace only names people mention in negative, blaming ways (e.g., "Joe Smith has ruined this whole neighborhood; this is his address and phone number").